 Bridget Jones's Diary plays this fairly straight between Mark Darcy (Gentleman) and Daniel Cleaver (Scoundrel).
 The film version even describes them as "too good to be true" and "so wrong he might just be right", respectively.
 By the end of the books, Mark has won, although when Helen Fielding continued the column, apparently Bridget was still torn between them and even ends up having Daniel's baby.
 Sigh.

 In the Stephanie Plum series, the protagonist of the same name is caught in a love triangle between her childhood friend Joe Morelli and the more mysterious Ranger.

 In The Hunger Games, Katniss' original choice was not between a Gentleman and a Scoundrel, as they were both dependable people.
 However, as the series progresses, Peeta reveals himself as the Gentleman who cares deeply for Katniss and desires her safety, and Gale the Scoundrel revolutionist who desires to entangle Katniss in that world.

 Wuthering Heights has this as a central theme.
-Catherine must decide between Heathcliff and Edgar Linton- one a childhood friend with whom she shares a relationship approaching siblinghood, the other the eldest son of a neighboring wealthy family.
+Catherine must decide between Heathcliff and Edgar Linton— one a childhood friend with whom she shares a relationship approaching siblinghood, the other the eldest son of a neighboring wealthy family.
 While Catherine repeatedly asserts that she and Heathcliff are one, her family believes marrying Linton will bring them more prestige, and this is her ultimate choice.
-However, it is arguable that this decision ultimately kills her, as after a prolonged separation from Heathcliff, seeing him again throws her into a fatal coma presumably from sheer excitement.
+Arguably, it is this decision that ultimately kills her, as after a prolonged separation from Heathcliff, seeing him again throws her into a fatal coma presumably from sheer excitement.

 Early seasons also have Buffy's friend Xander as the Gentleman and the vampire Angel as the Scoundrel.